 Written by Oiwan Lam On 18 November 2012 @ 7:28 am | 11 Comments

-In Activism, Advocacy, Arrest and Harassment, China, Feature, Freedom of Expression, Law, Threatened Voices
+In Activism, Advocacy, Arrest and Harassment, China, Feature, Free Expression, Law, Threatened Voices

 A Beijing Twitterer @Stariver has been detained since November 7th, 2012, at the eve of the 18th National Chinese Communist Party Congress.
 According to his friends who visited his family on November 17, the excuse provided by the police officers was that @stairver was “involved in spreading false and terrible information” online.

 The so-called “false and terrible” information is most likely concerning a micro-fiction tweet [zh] that copies the genre of Hollywood movie “Final Destination” on November 4th 2012.
 The fictional writing is about the 18th Congress: